VariantEffect/varianteffect.github.io/minutes.md

 # Meeting Minutes Template
 Copy and paste the following at the top of the minutes log to add new minutes!
-To see the markdown version of this, you can click `raw`.
+To see the markdown version of this, you can click `Raw`.
 To make edits, click on the pencil icon!
 ## Year-Month-Day format
 **Chair**: Name<br>
 **Attendees**: Name<br>